 Today, you can find card rooms throughout the state that offer various games and tournaments.
 Whether you’re a beginner or an experienced card player, California is a great place to find your new favorite card room.

-Are Card Rooms Legal In California?
+Are Card Rooms Legal in California?

 Although many forms of gambling aren’t legal in California, card rooms are.
 In fact, card rooms are one of the earliest legal forms of gambling in the state.

 However, the number of card rooms has declined dramatically in recent years.
 There were once hundreds of card rooms in operation in California.
-As of 2019, only 66 card rooms remain open.
-An additional 21 card rooms retain their licenses but are no longer operating.
+As of 2022, only 59 card rooms remain open.
+An additional 25 card rooms retain their licenses but are no longer operating.

 This is partially because, in 1995, a moratorium was put in place limiting the establishment of new card rooms.
 Moreover, potential legislative agreements between the California state government and local Native American tribes will result in further card room closures.
 These agreements would increase financial burdens on card rooms and impose disadvantageous policies.